 Not all the sites are easy to access: but that just adds to the sense of exploration and discovery.
 The drive to Labova e Kryqit (Labova of the Cross), for example, involves venturing off the beaten track, to be rewarded by an exquisite Byzantine church, complete with dazzling icons and exceptional frescoes.
 To reach Saranda, we travel through the pristine landscapes of the Llogara National Park and along the undeveloped Ionic coast.

 Albania wriggled free of the Ottomans on 28 November 1912, but since then has endured occupation by the Austro-Hungarians, Italians and Germans, among others – as well as a repressive Communist regime that outlasted all others in Europe.
 Thankfully, the past two decades have seen great changes, and the country is now a candidate for entry to the European Union.
-Tirana is modernising at breakneck speed: two visits to its bustle and optimism bookend the tour.
+Tirana is modernising at breakneck speed: the tour culminates with a two-night sojourn amid its bustle and optimism.

 Fly at c.
 5.00pm (British Airways) from London Gatwick to Tirana.
 Drive to Kruja.
 Overnight in Kruja.